About Your Surgery

 About Sleep Apnea

-Your nurse practitioner will talk with you about which medications you should take the morning of your surgery.
-To help you remember, we’ve left space for you to write these medications down in the “Take Your Medications” section of this guide.
+Your nurse practitioner will discuss which medications you should take the morning of your surgery.

 - Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (echo), or carotid doppler study.